DenAU79/Rentalcover_DZ/README.md

 ## ⚙️ Requirements

-Node version v13.14.0 or higher
+Node version v13.14.0 or higher.

-Google Chrome Version 95.0.4638.69
+Google Chrome Version 95.0.4638.69.

 Assuming that section "I live in" set to "Australia".

-Data of the vehicle types stores in vehicleType.json
+Data of the vehicle types stores in vehicleType.json.

 ## 🎮 Usage